mohsinulhaq/react-popper-tooltip/README.md

 Function that can be used to obtain a trigger element reference.

-### closeOnOutOfBoundaries
+### closeOnReferenceHidden

 > `boolean` | defaults to `true`

-Whether to close the tooltip when it's trigger is out of the boundary.
+Whether to close the tooltip when its trigger is out of boundary.

 ### usePortal